Flexible Vertical Federated Learning with Heterogeneous Parties: Analysis

-We now introduce some corollaries to gain some intuition as to the main takeaways of Theorem~\ref{main.thm}.
-We first consider the case where each party has the same stochastic variance, runs the same number of local iterations, and uses the same optimizers. \begin{corollary} Suppose $\sigma_k = \sigma$, $\tau_k^r = \tau$, and $\eta_k^r = \eta$ for all parties $k$ and rounds $r$.
-Let $w_k^{r,t}=w^t$ for all rounds $r$ and parties $k$, and let $W = \sum_{t=0}^{\tau-1} w^t$.
+We now introduce some corollaries to study the convergence rate of Flex-VFL.
+We first consider the case where each party has the same stochastic variance, runs the same number of local iterations, and uses SGD locally. \begin{corollary} Suppose $\sigma_k = \sigma$, $\tau_k^r = \tau$, and $\eta_k^r = \eta$ for all parties $k$ and rounds $r$.
+Let $w_k^{r,t}=1$ for all rounds $r$, local iterations $t$, and parties $k$.
 Under Assumptions~\ref{smooth.assum}-\ref{var.assum}, if $\eta$ satisfies:

 then the average squared gradient norm over all parties and $R$ rounds of Algorithm~\ref{vafl2.alg} is bounded by:

 \end{corollary}